Dependent Fee Waiver Guidelines

 - Fees cannot be waived for courses taken through Extended Education, Open University and Special Session.
 Summer term courses offered through Cal Poly, SLO are offered ONLY through Extended Education.

 - A Dependent Fee Waiver Application transferring your benefit to your dependent/spouse/domestic partner must be submitted for each term of attendance utilizing the dependent fee waiver program.
-The form may be faxed, mailed, or hand delivered.
-Submit the completed form to Human Resources two months prior to the start of classes.
+Submit the completed form to Human Resources two months prior to registering for classes.

 - Fee waiver submission deadlines are determined by each CSU campus.
 Contact the appropriate campus of attendance for specific requirements.